webit-de/typo3-orphanfiles/src/typo3/orphanfiles/Documentation/Introduction/WhatDoesItDo/Index.rst

     an editor) will remain if it's referenced in the CMS, but the original file in the filestorage in »/fileadmin/user\_upload/« will be marked as orphaned

+- Please note: This extension was conceived for TYPO3 version 4.5 and therefore ignores FAL!
+In TYPO3 versions higher than 6.0 it should only be used to search for orphaned files of legacy extensions!